andreasabel/inCode/entry/introducing-the-backprop-library.md

 networks](https://blog.jle.im/entries/series/+practical-dependent-types-in-haskell.html)),
 I wrote [a quick
 write-up](https://github.com/mstksg/backprop/blob/master/renders/extensible-neural.pdf)
-on how to apply those techniques to *backprop* (also available in [literate haskell](https://github.com/mstksg/backprop/blob/master/samples/extensible-neural.lhs)).
+on how to apply those type-level dependent programming techniques to *backprop* (also available in [literate haskell](https://github.com/mstksg/backprop/blob/master/samples/extensible-neural.lhs)).

-Really, though, the goal of backprop is to allow you to automatically differentiate things you have already written.
+Really, though, the goal of backprop is to allow you to automatically differentiate things you have *already* written.
 Over the next few weeks I'll be lifting operations from other libraries in the ecosystem.
 Let me know if there are any that you might want me to look at first!
 Be also on the lookout for some other posts I'll be writing on applying *backprop* to optimize things other than